 I took the photo below on my visit to Hartheim Castle.

 The photo above shows a picture of Franz Stangl on the left hand side.
 His picture is the third one from the left on the left side of the poster.

-Franz Stangl was the man who was appointed by Reichsführer Heinrich Himmler in 1940 to be the superintendent of the T-4 Euthanasia Program at Hartheim Castle.
-He was later transferred to the Sobibor extermination camp in Poland in March 1942 where he was the Commandant until September 1942 when he was transferred to the extermination camp at Treblinka.
+Franz Stangl was the man who was appointed by Reichsführer-SS Heinrich Himmler in 1940 to be the superintendent of the T-4 Euthanasia Program at Hartheim Castle.
+He was later transferred, in March 1942, to the Sobibor extermination camp in Poland, where he was the Commandant until September 1942.
+He was then transferred to the extermination camp at Treblinka.